 It’s clear that a restaurant training manual can benefit the business in a variety of ways, often by saving time and money through clarifying employee duties to standardizing open and closing procedures.
 In addition, a restaurant SOP (standard operating procedure) outlines how to carry out operations correctly and consistently.
 These SOPs should be accessible at the place of work for maximum effectiveness.

-There are certain steps provided in effective restaurant operation manuals, which serve as a restaurant SOP.
+There are certain steps provided in an effective restaurant operation manual, which serve as a restaurant SOP.
 In most businesses, the SOP of a restaurant will include the following:

 - Title page

 Similarly, as explained in the restaurant operations outline above, restaurant SOPs will have written lists of rules, standards, and norms that indicate how to complete routine tasks.
 Moreover, efficient SOPs will ensure that all employees are aware of the safety standards to keep the working conditions clean, proper, and satisfactory to customers.

 While a restaurant SOP can cover a wide variety of topics, a restaurant operations manual is specific to the order of operations for that business.
 In other terms, it is a way to make sure workers stay on task and are aware of their responsibilities, whether that’s front-of-house staff or back-of-house staff duties.